Staff

 JESSICA EHINGER

-Director of Finance
+Senior Director of Operations

 “When you teach your child, you teach your child’s child.” ~ Talmudic teaching

 Jessica joined Parent Possible in 2020.
-In her role as Director of Finance, she oversees the organization’s financial and HR systems, as well as financial and funding compliance.
+In her role as Senior Director of Operations, she oversees the organization’s financial and HR systems, as well as financial and funding compliance.
 Jessica started out her career as an academic, specializing in the history of Abrahamic religions, before transitioning to university administration and grants management.
 Before moving to Colorado, she served as the administrator for the Boston University Superfund Research Program, supporting public health research and community engagement surrounding the early life impact of hazardous waste exposure.
-She has also served as a financial officer for Service Employees International and helped create Colorado Care Workers Unite, an advocacy organization for homecare workers in Colorado.
+She has also served as a financial officer for Service Employees International Local 105 and helped create Colorado Care Workers Unite, an advocacy organization for homecare workers in Colorado.
 Jessica has a Bachelors degree in Arabic and Islamic History from the University of Chicago and a Masters and PhD in World Religion from Oxford University.

 finance@parentpossible.org